tasmota/docs/docs/VL53Lxx.md

 After a reboot Tasmota will detect each VL53LXX in sequence and after auto-configuring them, it will display distance in mm.

-Exemple: for VL53L0X it sends `tele/%topic%/SENSOR` JSON such as:
+Example: for VL53L0X it sends `tele/%topic%/SENSOR` JSON such as:

 ```json
 {"Time":"2019-12-20T11:29:22","VL53L0X_1":{"Distance":263},"VL53L0X_2":{"Distance":344},"VL53L0X_3":{"Distance":729}}